Skip to content

 How often should payroll taxes be remitted to the IRS?

-Payroll taxes should be remitted to the IRS on either a monthly or semi‑weekly schedule, which depends on the total tax liability during a lookback period.
-Monthly depositors pay by the 15th of the following month, while larger employers under a semi‑weekly schedule must deposit within a few business days after each payday.
+Payroll taxes should be remitted to the IRS on either a monthly or semi-weekly schedule, which depends on the total tax liability during a lookback period.
+Monthly depositors pay by the 15th of the following month, while larger employers on a semi-weekly schedule must deposit within a few business days after each payday.

 What percentage of a paycheck is usually withheld?